josmar-crwdstffng/angular/aio/content/guide/migration-renderer.md

 </code-example>

-When implementing these helper functions, the schematic ensures that they're only declared once per file and that their names are unique enough that there's a small chance of colliding with pre-existing functions in your code.
+When implementing these helper functions, the schematic ensures that they are only declared once per file and that their names are unique enough that there is a small chance of colliding with pre-existing functions in your code.
-The schematic also keeps their parameter types as `any` so that it doesn't have to insert extra logic that ensures that their values have the correct type.
+The schematic also keeps their parameter types as `any` so that it does not have to insert extra logic that ensures that their values have the correct type.

-### I'm a library author.
+### I am a library author.
 Should I run this migration?

 **Library authors should definitely use this migration to move away from the `Renderer`.**
-**Otherwise, the libraries won't work with applications built with version 9.**
+**Otherwise, the libraries will not work with applications built with version 9.**

 ### Full list of method migrations